 MEETINGS

 1. The Club shall hold its AGM in June of each year (usually held at the end of the championship season).
 Notification of the date and location shall be given to all members by email at least a week before the AGM.
-At this meeting members in good standing shall be elected to fill the board of director positions.
-Members in good standing who are eligible to vote must have attended the Club for at least 3 events before this meeting.
+At this meeting voting members in good standing shall be elected to fill the board of director positions.
 Any Executive vacancy occurring during the year may be filled by the Board appointment of the Executives until the next AGM.
-The quorum at the AGM shall be not less than ten (10) members, not including board members.
+The quorum at the AGM shall be not less than ten (10) voting members (in person or by proxy), not including board members.

 2. Members may propose additions to the Agenda for the AGM with at least 1-week notice by email.
 Items may be added to the Agenda from the floor of the AGM by a motion that has the support of two-thirds of the eligible members present.